Transfer of pension rights FAQs

 Then you will again make contributions to the PSEUI pension.
 If you have previously transferred PSEUI contributions out then it is possible to transfer them back in but:

-- the x years of PSEUI contributions you transferred out are unlikely to come back as the same number of years of PSEUI contributions: there will be losses and reductions to cover costs and changes (including compound interest).
+• the x years of PSEUI contributions you transferred out are unlikely to come back as the same number of years of PSEUI contributions: there will be losses and reductions to cover costs and changes (including interest).

-- the deadline for starting the process may be as short as 3 months, depending on your circumstances.
+• the deadline for starting the process may be as short as 3 months, depending on your circumstances and where you want to transfer out to.

-Multiple transfers-out and in are possible, but will probably result in losses e.g. paying administration costs each time and depending on the calculation used to convert the value of the contributions from one system to another.
+Multiple transfers-out and in are possible (see slide 8 of PMO presentation), but will probably result in losses e.g. paying administration costs each time and depending on the calculation used to convert the value of the contributions from one system to another.
 Imagine travelling around several countries and changing your euros each time into each different currency: there are losses each time.
 The conversion of value into time is made in comparison to your salary, so the lower your salary the better the conversion.
 If your salary has changed this will impact the conversion.

 Please gather all the information you can before making decisions!

-The PSEUI gives no deadline, but there may be limitations for the intended destination system (see question 9).
+The PSEUI gives no deadline, but there may be limitations for the intended destination system (see questions 7, 7a and 9).

 If you do not transfer out, the PSEUI contributions you made can be lost.